 Below is a Q&A interview I did with Jeanne on key issues of clinical translation of iPS cells.
 You will see that Jeanne is very optimistic about the eventual clinical use of iPS cell-based medicines.

 My Qs are bolded and her answers are italicized.
-Enjoy!
+Enjoy this Q&A.